 4. Keep the Ball Above the Level of the Playing Surface and Behind the End Line

-From the start of service until you struck, the ball must be above the level of the playing surface.
+From the start of service, until you strike, the ball must be above the level of the playing surface.
 During the service period, the ball should be behind the end line, i.e. the white line marked at the end of the table.

 5. Don’t Hide the Ball During Service